-The oven causes TV interference.
-Some radio and TV interference might occur when you cook with the microwave oven.
+Problem Solution The oven causes TV interference.
+Some radio and TV interference might occur when you cook with the microwav oven.
 This interference is similar to the interference caused by small appliances such as mixers, vacuums, blow dryers, etc. It does not indicate a problem with your oven.
 Steam accumulates on oven door and warm air comes from the oven vents.
 During cooking, steam and warm air are given off from the food.
 Most of the steam and warm air are removed from the oven by the air which circulates in the oven cavity.
 However, some steam will condense on cooler surfaces such as the oven door.
 This is normal.
 After use, the oven should be wiped dry (see page 15).
 The oven is not plugged in securely or needs to be reset; remove plug from outlet, wait ten seconds and re-insert.
 Oven will not turn on.
 Main circuit breaker or main fuse is tripped; reset main circuit breaker or replace main fuse.
 There is a problem with the outlet; plug another appliance into the outlet to check if it is working.
 The door is not completely closed; close the oven door securely.
 Start was not pressed after programming; press Start.
 Oven will not start cooking.
-Another program is already entered into the oven; press Stop/Reset to cancel the previous program and enter new program. cooking.
+Another program is already entered into the oven; press Stop/Reset to cancel the previous program and enter new program.
+COOKING.
 The program is not correct; program again according to the Operating Instructions.
 Stop/Reset has been pressed accidentally; program oven again.
 The Glass Tray wobbles.
 The Glass Tray is not positioned properly on the Roller Ring or there is food under the Roller Ring; take out Glass Tray and Roller Ring.
 Wipe with a damp cloth and reset Roller Ring and Glass Tray properly.
-When the oven is operating, there is noise coming from the Glass Tray.The Roller Ring and oven bottom are dirty; clean these parts accord and Cleaning of Your Microwave Oven (see page 15).
-"C::J"and " - C: appears in the display.
+When the oven is operating, there is noise coming from the Glass Tray.
+The Roller Ring and oven bottom are dirty; clean these parts according to Care and Cleaning of Your Microwave Oven (see page 15).
+The word "Child" appears in the display.
 The CHILD SAFETY LOCK was activated by pressing Start three times; Deactivate CHILD SAFETY LOCK by pressing Stop/Reset three times.
+The oven stops cooking and "H00", "H97" or "H98" appears in the display.
+The oven's power supply has failed; please contact an authorized Service Center (see next page).